fdev31/drink/README.md

 Aims to be quite generic *all-in-one-but-minimalistic* web+database high-level framework.

-Take a look at the (WIP) [documentation at drink.rtfd.org](http://drink.readthedocs.org/en/latest/).
+- [Documentation]
+- [Bugtracker]
+- [GitHub page]

 ## Dependencies

-Use "easy_install" or "pip" to get 'jinja2', 'markdown', 'ZODB3' and 'whoosh' installed on your system.
-Additionally you can install *paste* or *gevent* for better performances.
+Additionally you can install *paste* or *gevent* for better performances, the fastest backend will be used by default.

-Example (at the DOS/Console/Shell prompt):

-     easy_install -U markdown

- or, alternatively:

-     pip install -U markdown

-Dependencies list:

-- markdown
-- jinja2
-- ZODB3
-- whoosh
-- fs
+For "production" setups, I recommand using uwsgi, helper scripts are provided.

+For the full dependencies list, open the [requirements.txt](https://github.com/fdev31/drink/blob/master/requirements.txt) file.
+Note that some requirements are not mandatory.

+- ZODB has a fallback allowing you to test drink without any C extension.
+- setproctitle can be missing
+- repoze.debug and weberror are only developer's requirement and may be dropped in the future
+- Paste guaranties a good experience, but uwsgi + nginx is definitely the killer combination

+Even if it should be portable, Drink is currently only tested on Linux.

 ### Install